Hagrid29/BOF-RemoteRegSave/README.md

 # BOF - RemoteRegSave

 A fork of [RegSave BOF](https://github.com/EncodeGroup/BOF-RegSave).
-Dump SAM/SYSTEM/SECURITY registry key hives on local or remote computer for offline parsing and hash extraction..
+Dump SAM/SYSTEM/SECURITY registry key hives on local or remote computer using `RegConnectRegistryA` and `RegOpenKeyExA` for offline parsing and hash extraction.